 Reread and proofread

-Want to continually improve your writing skills?
+Want to improve your writing skills?